The Rise of Software as a Service (SaaS)

 As technology continues to stretch across the globe, SaaS organizations are forming in new countries each year.
 According to Crunchbase, SaaS organizations currently exist in 100 countries around the world, as highlighted on the map below:

-Other countries seeing a boom in new SaaS companies include:
+Other countries are catching up.
+The latest countries seeing a boom in SaaS companies in 2020 include:

 Which markets have the potential for expansion in the coming decades?